 Another medical condition.
 Is it possible that your child’s sleep problems actually reflect an undiagnosed medical issue.
 For example, although much of the research is with older children, there is a link between sleep problems and later diagnoses of Autism or Autism Spectrum Disorders.
 Babies can also have sleep apnea and will need to get checked for that as it can negatively affect sleep (obviously).
 What’s the fix?
 If you are certain that none of the issues above are a problem and your child is still demonstrating excessive crying, wakings, or insomnia-like behaviour, you should consider finding a doctor who can help you look for other causes.
 If the doctor immediately suggests sleep training, get another opinion.
 Immediately.
 As suggested over 20 years of research, early sleep training not only doesn’t work at a population level, but can have unintended, negative consequences for mom and baby.

 Although I have focused on infant sleep herein, many of these will be applicable to toddler sleep problems as well.
-However, in toddler sleep, we need to also consider some of the more psychological issues that are more prominent in that age group after the onset of separation anxiety as well as the more varied reasons for night wakings (e.g., toilet learning, nightmares) which I will discuss in an upcoming article.
+However, in toddler sleep, we need to also consider some of the more psychological issues that are more prominent in that age group after the onset of separation anxiety as well as the more varied reasons for night wakings (e.g., toilet learning, nightmares which I discuss in this article directed specifically at toddler sleep).
 Hopefully this piece does offer some help for those parents of infants who feel they have been suffering, have been (rightfully) resisting sleep training, but feel that being told that it will pass is simply not cutting it.
 Remember: Sleep training may shut down the crying response, but it will not fix the underlying issue .
 If we really want to help our children, we need to be willing to search for the cause of excessive crying and waking.
 You may not find it immediately but you owe it to your child and yourself to figure it out.